suna-aquatope/Sensei/Scripts/redirect_server_mitmproxy/README.md

 Follow the instructions from [System CA on Android Emulator](https://docs.mitmproxy.org/stable/howto-install-system-trusted-ca-android/)

+For Android 14, you can use this repo: https://github.com/pwnlogs/cert-fixer

 ## Hook client with mitmproxy

 Set your server address and port in `redirect_server.py`